Deferred Maintenance

 Maintenance isn’t just about efficiency and avoiding breakdowns or complete system failures.

-It also ensures that equipment doesn’t pose safety hazards or health risks to your team.
-And the safety of your team should always be the highest priority.
+It also ensures that equipment doesn’t pose safety hazards or health risks to team members.
+Employee safety should always be an organization’s highest priority.

 Legal and regulatory risks

-If you do not maintain your equipment or facilities properly and the unthinkable happens as a result, the fines and lawsuits that follow are an incredibly costly worst-case scenario.
+If a company does not maintain their equipment or facilities properly and the unthinkable happens as a result, the fines and lawsuits that follow are an incredibly costly worst-case scenario.

-Even when you are not facing a disaster, simple non-compliance with maintenance regulations can come with unpleasant consequences, too.
-Fines and other penalties such as loss of licensure are should be major considerations.
+Even when not facing a disaster, simple non-compliance with maintenance regulations can result in unpleasant consequences, too.
+Fines and other penalties, such as loss of licensure, should be major considerations when managing deferred maintenance tasks.

 Good versus bad deferred maintenance

-Too much deferred maintenance can cost you.
-But some is ok — beneficial, even.
-So how much is too much?
+Too much deferred maintenance can be costly.
+But some is okay — beneficial, even.
+So, how much is too much?

-Let’s explore what separates the bad from the good before reviewing some steps you can take to get from one to the other.
+Let’s explore what separates the bad from the good before reviewing some steps companies can take to get from one to the other.

 When deferred maintenance is a problem